vertex-lab/crawler/README.md

 3. Generate random walks for the nodes in the graph, and keep them updated all the time.

-4. Use these random walks to efficiently compute acyclic Monte Carlo Pageranks (personalized and normal).
+4. Use these random walks to efficiently compute acyclic Monte Carlo Pageranks (personalized and global).

 This project implements the algorithms described in [this paper](http://snap.stanford.edu/class/cs224w-readings/bahmani10pagerank.pdf)